SimpleITK/SimpleITK/Documentation/docs/source/setUp.rst

 Set Up Eclipse
 ---------------
 Download `Eclipse <http://www.eclipse.org/>`_ on your platform of choice.
-Eclipse is a commonly used integrated development environemnt (IDE) used for Java because it makes development, debugging and deployment streamlined.
+Eclipse is a commonly used integrated development environment (IDE) used for Java because it makes development, debugging and deployment streamlined.

 Then, create a new project in Eclipse.
 Choose *File --> New --> Project...*, choosing Java Project in the Eclipse project wizard dialog, and name the project as you like.
 In this example, our project is called SimpleITK Demo.
 Create a new class by choosing *File --> New --> Class*, or simply copy the code below and paste into the project item in the Package Explorer view and Eclipse will automatically create the class and hierarchy for you.